jonasthewolf/gsn2x/README.md

     gsn2x.exe <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>

-On other systems you can create a PNG like this:
+On other systems you can create an SVG like this:

     gsn2x <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>